Jim Van Eerden

-James Van Eerden (born August 1, 1964) is a cofounder and managing director of Helixx Partners, LLC.
-He lives on a family homestead outside Greensboro, North Carolina with his wife, Rachel, and their eleven children.
+James Van Eerden (born August 1, 1964) is an American businessman, film producer, and entrepreneur.
+He is a co-founder and managing director of Helixx Partners, LLC, president of 5th Element Group, and co-founder of Sevenly.

 Education

-Van Eerden graduated from Marquette University High School in Milwaukee, and then attended Grove City College where he was named a Presidential Scholar.
-He completed a graduate study certificate at St Peter's College, Oxford, has an MA in philosophy from Trinity, an MBA from Wake Forest University, and is currently a candidate for a Doctorate in Global Education from Gordon–Conwell Theological Seminary.
-He is a frequent guest lecturer and the Entrepreneur in Residence at Grove City College, where he was named Alumnus of the Year in 2010.
+Eerden earned a Bachelor of Arts from Grove City College and later received a 2010 Alumni Achievement Award.
+He completed a graduate certificate at St Peter's College, Oxford, and holds a Master of Arts in philosophy from Trinity International University as well as an MBA from Wake Forest University.
+He pursued doctoral studies in global education at Gordon–Conwell Theological Seminary.

+He has served as the Entrepreneur in Residence at Grove City College's Center for Entrepreneurship and Innovation.

 Business

-Van Eerden is a cofounder of Helixx Partners, LLC and its affiliated holding companies.
-He has led the firm’s media and blended value portfolio since 2001.
-He is a co-founder of Sevenly and other leading social good companies.
+Eerden is a co-founder and managing director of Helixx Partners, LLC, and a co-founder of Sevenly.
+He is also a CEO of 5th element.

 Media production

-Has been a producer or executive producer for several feature films, including the award-winning documentary films Running the Sahara and War Child.
+He has served as a producer or executive producer for the documentaries Running the Sahara (2007) and War Child (2008).